packem/packem.github.io/content/docs/advanced-plugin-apis.md

 ### The `ConfigurationObject`

-The configuration object is a slightly modified version of `packem.config.yml`.
+The configuration object is a slightly modified version of `.packemrc`.
 It includes a few extra fields.

 ```typescript
 interface ConfigurationObject {